 Learn how to budget for people who suck at budgeting!
 Get all my tips and advice and printable to help you get started!

-I did this when I just had one kid, once baby #2 came, I didn’t have the time or energy to do it when I wasn’t using most of the coupons anyway.
-Then there were Sunday’s that the paper didn’t even have any coupons.
+I did this when I just had one kid; once baby #2 came, I didn’t have the time or energy to do it when I wasn’t using most of the coupons anyway.
+Then there was Sundays when the paper didn’t even have any coupons.
 So, I was paying for the paper only for the coupons, not getting many or not using them.

-I decided coupons were just not going to work for me at the moment unless I got a high dollar one for a product I actually used.
-I cancelled the newspaper and worked on saving money other ways.
+I decided coupons were just not going to work for me at the moment unless I got a high-dollar one for a product I actually used.
+With that being said, I canceled the newspaper and worked on saving money in other ways.

 I still managed to cut my grocery budget in half without coupons.
 Now that I have a little more time and can save so much at BJ’s Warehouse, I have started couponing again somewhat.

 I haven’t started getting the Sunday paper again yet, but I have started printing coupons on Coupons.com, and I get a book of coupons from BJ’s about every other week at the moment.

 I saved $50 at BJ’s Warehouse this past week from coupons.
 The majority of their products are still cheaper than the superstores and then I save on top of that.
 Plus they had a special going on that if you bought 2 products of a certain brand, you saved $.25 a gallon on gas.
 I needed to fill up and saved even more on gas!

 Coupon Tips For Beginners

 I had all my coupons organized in a binder using baseball card protector sheets.

 This is incredibly helpful if you are going to try to keep track of numerous coupons at a time.
 It keeps them easy to see at a glance so you aren’t having to look through a pile trying to remember what coupons you have that day.